Sneezing, stuffy nose, sore throat—classic cold, right? It's possible, but it could also be the flu or COVID…

 Sneezing, stuffy nose, sore throat: Sometimes present

-Timely and and accurate diagnosis of patients with respiratory illness ensures the best chance of appropriate treatment.
+Timely and accurate diagnosis of patients with respiratory illness ensures the best chance of appropriate treatment.

 If all signs point to influenza, respiratory specimens for viral isolation or rapid detection should be collected and tested.
-There are many different tests that can help in flu diagnosis, but nasopharyngeal (NP) specimens typically have higher yield than nasal or throat swab specimens.
+There are many different tests that can help in flu diagnosis, but nasopharyngeal (NP) specimens typically have a higher yield than nasal or throat swab specimens.
 The CDC urges that specimens be collected as soon after the onset of symptoms as possible (three or four days is ideal) to maximize the detection of illness.
+However, testing too early may result in a false negative.

 Because colds usually go away before diagnostic tests can help, lab tests that detect common viral agents like rhinovirus aren't often used.
 It can be wise, however, to order tests for children under two years old, the elderly, and those with weak immune systems.

-Have questions about testing for the flu?
+Have questions about testing for these common seasonal illnesses?
 Contact us to speak with one of our sales representatives.